molgenis/sc-MetaBrain-consortium/mbQTL/README.md

   --cores 1 \
   --reason
 ```
-Be aware that `run_qtl` chunks are determined on the fly when `n_genes` is used.
-As a result, the shown snakemake rules and job counts might not properly the rules that will be executed in reality.
+Be aware that some variables are determined at runtime and as a result, the shown snakemake rules and job counts might not properly the rules that will be executed in reality.

 #### Run (local):
 This script runs the rules in your current session.